 1. Uninstall WordPress Bluehost

-To uninstall WordPress from Bluehost hosting, follow these below steps:
+To uninstall WordPress from Bluehost hosting, follow these steps:

 - Log in to your Bluehost Admin Dashboard